If you made any changes in Pure these will be visible here soon.

 Biography

-Giannie's current research explores oxidative stress as a therapeutic target for atherosclerosis and heart failure, as well as biomarker discovery to aid early detection of coronary artery disease.
-In addition, Giannie coordinates the Sydney-based NHMRC Centre for Research Excellence SMuRFless CAD Clinic and associated Registry, in collaboration with key stakeholders at the Royal North Shore Hospital, Monash Medical Centre, The Royal Adelaide Hospital and Sydney Health Partners to develop evidence-based clinical pathways for better outcomes in patients with coronary artery disease.
+In 2022-2023 Giannie pursued further postdoctoral training in the Department of Cardiology at the Kolling Institute of Medical Research, The University of Sydney.
+She explored novel pathways of oxidative stress as a therapeutic target in atherosclerosis and heart failure in females.
+In addition, Giannie coordinated the Sydney-based NHMRC Centre for Research Excellence Coronary Artery Disease (CAD) Clinic and associated Registry, in collaboration with stakeholders at the Royal North Shore Hospital and Sydney Health Partners to develop evidence-based clinical pathways for better outcomes in patients with CAD.

 Expertise related to UN Sustainable Development Goals